 You can use the following permissions with a shared mailbox:

-For more details, please refer to the following link: Permission to use for Shared Mailbox.
+For more details, please refer to the following link: Which permissions should you use?

-Please refer to the following MSDN article to learn how to add the shared mailbox in your Outlook: Add Shared Mailbox in Outlook
+Please refer to the following documentation to learn how to add the shared mailbox in your Outlook: Open and use a shared mailbox in Outlook.

 2. Creating a shared mailbox in CoreView